peteroupc/peteroupc.github.io/colorgen.md

 Color difference algorithms are used to determine if two colors are similar.

 In this document, `COLORDIFF(color1, color2)` is a function that calculates a [_color difference_](https://en.wikipedia.org/wiki/Color_difference) (also known as "color distance") between two colors in the same color space, where the lower the number, the closer the two colors are.
 In general, however, color differences calculated using different color spaces or `COLORDIFF` implementations cannot be converted to each other.
-Some ways to implement `COLORDIFF` are given in this section.
+This section gives some ways to implement `COLORDIFF`.

 **Euclidean distance.** The following pseudocode implements the Euclidean distance of two colors.